aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-nginx/README.md

-# Observability pattern for Java/JMX applications with Amazon EKS and Observability services
+# Observability pattern for Nginx applications with Amazon EKS and Observability services

-This example demonstrates how to use the Amazon EKS Blueprints for Terraform a new Amazon EKS Cluster with AWS Distro for OpenTelemetry (ADOT) configured to specifically monitor Java/JMX applications Prometheus metrics.
+This example demonstrates how to use the Amazon EKS Blueprints for Terraform a new Amazon EKS Cluster with AWS Distro for OpenTelemetry (ADOT) configured to specifically monitor Nginx applications Prometheus metrics.
 The ADOT collector deployed as a Kubernetes Operator, sends metrics to a provided Amazon Managed Prometheus workspace, to be visualize with Amazon Managed Grafana.